A BA’s Guide to Validating Requirements

 Need help getting started?
 My colleague and I created a checklist to help you Ask The Right Questions.

-Sidenote: As a self-proclaimed data bigot, I love teaching our Detailing Business Data Requirements class!
-It’s full of in-depth techniques for eliciting, modeling and managing data.
+Sidenote: As a self-proclaimed data bigot, I love teaching our Analyzing Business Data Requirements class!
+It’s full of in-depth techniques for eliciting, modeling, and managing data.

 Get Into the “How” with Functional Requirements